LUMCMRI/mri_safety_cases/en_US/links.md

 1. Spin Dynamics: Basics of Nuclear Magnetic Resonance, *Second Edition*, Malcom H. Levitt, 2008.
-1. IEC 60601-2-33 (versie 2015) (This document is not freely available and therefore not attached
+1. IEC 60601-2-33 (This document is not freely available and therefore not attached)